Roasted banana ice cream

 salt20,2%

 Note – my ice creams are designed to be consumed immediately or kept in a somewhat warmer freezer (-10°C).
 If you wish to store them at the normal -18°C freezer temperature, they will become harder than usual (most ice creams will go hard in a deep freezer, it’s normal, nothing wrong with it!).
-To limit this inconvenience, you can bring the percentage of sugars (sucrose and dextrose) up to a total of approximately 22% keeping the same sucrose/dextrose ratio and decrease the liquid or the fibers to keep the same mixture total weight.
+To limit this inconvenience, or having to wait too long to enjoy your creation, you can bring the percentage of sugars (sucrose and dextrose) up to a total of approximately 22% keeping the same sucrose/dextrose ratio and decrease fibers accordingly, to keep the same mixture total weight.